DIgital REsearch, Translated (DIREcT)

 The submission should include the names and affiliations of all authors on the first page of the submission, along with complete contact details for the corresponding email.
 The extended abstract should begin on page 2.

-Proposals can be submitted via email to firstname.lastname@example.org no later than February 7, 2020.
+Proposals can be submitted via email to firstname.lastname@example.org no later than March 1, 2020.
 Proposals will be selected based on the criteria listed above with special attention by preconference organizers to ensuring that a range of exemplars are featured at the preconference.
 Submissions will be reviewed by the preconference organizing committee.
 All reviews will be non-blind given the format of this particular preconference.
-Authors will be informed of decisions no later than February 17, 2020.
+Authors will be informed of decisions by the middle of March.
 Names and titles of accepted abstracts will be posted on the preconference website in advance of the preconference.

 All speakers and attendees must register and pay the preconference fee.
 The event is a day-long event (an agenda is forthcoming).
 The event will end prior to 17:00 so that attendees are able to attend ICA’s opening plenary at 18:00 that evening.
 The preconference fee includes two coffee breaks (morning; afternoon) as well as a lunch buffet.
 Thanks to generous sponsorships, the fees for both regular and student registration have been reduced: regular registration is $80USD, and student registration is $40USD.
 To register, please visit: https://www.icahdq.org/event/ICA2020_Preconf23